merlijn-sebrechts/merlijn.sebrechts.be/content/about/index.md

 ## Family

-Proud fiancé of Anne Fonteyn and loving dad of two cats: Simba the floofball and Panda the gooby baby.
+Proud husband of Anne Fonteyn and loving dad of two cats: Simba the floofball and Panda the gooby baby.